ZcashFoundation/frost/book/src/tutorial.md

 # Tutorial

-The ZF FROST library consists of multiple crates. `frost-core` contains a generic implementation of the protocol, which can't be used directly without a concrete suite.
+The ZF FROST suite consists of multiple crates. `frost-core` contains a generic implementation of the protocol, which can't be used directly without a concrete instantiation.

 The ciphersuite crates (`frost-ristretto255`, `frost-ed25519`, `frost-ed448`,
 `frost-p256`, and `frost-secp256k1`) provide ciphersuites to use with